 Advisers are WI members who have shown an interest in working as part of the membership team at Federation level.
 If a member’s application to be an Adviser is successful, she is trained and appointed by the NFWI.
-The course evolves along with technology and much more of it is now done via the internet, although classroom-based time at Denman is still required.
+The course evolves along with technology and much more of it is now done via the internet.

 Once trained, Advisers work as part of the membership team.
 Each is responsible for specific WIs and they help and support each other, share ideas and do all they can to help WIs and members get the best out of their membership money and WI experience.